wiicode/cybersecurity-framework/bronze-controls/protecting-sms-messages-used-in-critical-business-processes.md

 There have been a small number of attacks where bad actors have manipulated the SS7 network to make it appear as if the customer’s device was roaming on a foreign network and are thus able to receive SMSs intended for the genuine customer.
 These attacks are targeted at specific users and are typically short in duration - long enough to capture the SMS and short enough to avoid detection.

-Whilst there is debate about how easy it would be to carry out SS7 attacks at scale, the possibility cannot be ruled out.
+While there is debate about how easy it would be to carry out SS7 attacks at scale, the possibility cannot be ruled out.

 #### **Suggested Controls**